veteran233/gzhu_health_report/README.md

 Please run get_cookies.py to get your cookies, and copy the cookies to gzhu_report.py.

-You may download some package
+You may need to download some package:
 ```
 pip install playwright
 ```